ClementTsang/bottom/docs/content/usage/widgets/temperature.md

 The temperature widget provides the sensor name as well as its current temperature.

-This widget can also be configured to display Nvidia GPU temperatures (`--disable_gpu` on Linux/Windows to disable).
+This widget can also be configured to display Nvidia and AMD GPU temperatures (`--disable_gpu` on Linux/Windows to disable).

 ## Key bindings